-- Cleaning, inspection, and sterilization must be performed by hospital personnel trained in the general procedures involving contaminant removal. - Instruments must be cleaned prior to sterilization.
+- Cleaning, inspection, and sterilization must be performed by hospital personnel trained in the general procedures involving contaminant removal. - Instruments must be cleaned prior to sterilization. - Certain instruments may be disassembled or expanded prior to cleaning.

 Cleaning of Instruments, Containers, and Trays: